sattenapalliakhilesh/sattenapalliakhilesh/README.md

 ## 🚀 What I Do

-- 🗂️ **Program & Portfolio Management** — Running $15M+ enterprise programs end-to-end, aligning cross-functional teams and turning complex initiatives into measurable business outcomes
+- 🗂️ Program & Portfolio Management — I've run over $10M worth of enterprise programs throughout my career.
+Messy stakeholders, impossible deadlines, shifting priorities — been there,  sorted it, shipped it.
-- 🤖 **Applied AI Engineering** — Building intelligent agents, automation pipelines, and LLM-powered tools that actually ship and solve real problems
+- 🤖 Applied AI Engineering — I build agentic AI pipelines from scratch.
+Designed a multi-step AI agent using LangChain, Claude Haiku + Sonnet, Serper API, and vector search — where Claude acts as both the search agent and writing agent, with Python enforcing hard business rules in between.
+Real architecture, real engineering, actually ships.
-- 🎯 **Delivery Leadership** — Bridging strategy and execution across Agile, SAFe, and hybrid frameworks — 11 years, zero half-shipped programs
+- 🎯 Delivery Leadership — 11 years of making sure what gets planned actually gets built.
+Agile, SAFe, hybrid — I don't really care about the framework, I care about the outcome.

 ---